OBOFoundry/OBOFoundry.github.io/principles/fp-011-locus-of-authority.md

 [This check is automatically validated.](checks/fp_011)

 ## Purpose
 It is important that there is a person responsible for communication rather than a group of people or a list.
-Secondary or tertiary contacts are however appropriate.
 Often in communications to a list, the responsibility for responding can be diffused and it is likely that in some scenarios no response will be given.
 It may also, from time to time, be necessary to engage in strategic communications (e.g. relating to funding or collaboration possibilities) that are not able to be made public, and these should not be conducted on public mailing lists.
 The designation of a contact person is not to be interpreted as a designation for credit.

 ## Implementation